 Onigiri get their name from the verb nigiru.
 Nigiru is the action of forming rice into a ball using your hands.
 It's like making a snowball.
 Onigiri can be spheres, actual rice balls.
 But I'm going teach you how to make the classic triangle shape, just like you'd find in a Japanese convenience store.

-Before making onigiri with your bare hands, wash your hands very well with soap and warm water.
-If you have any kind of cuts, sores, or abrasions on your hands, be sure to wear gloves.
+Wash your hands well with soap and warm water before shaping onigiri.
+If you have any cuts, sores, or abrasions, wear gloves instead.

 Nori strips (the easiest way)